stephenxs/SONiC/doc/mellanox/sfp-error-status.md

     """
 ```

 It calls the SDK API and translates the return code to a human-readable string.
-In case the SFP module isn't plugged-in, it will return "no error".
+In case the SFP module isn't plugged-in, it will return "OK".

 The possible errors are listed below: